Applying for a Building Permit

 The valuation schedule and plumbing and fixture count can easily be filled out and calculated using our PDF form.
 Please note that if you plan on siting a mobile or modular home your Building Application fees will differ, to anticipate the total fees, please refer to our Fees and Charges Bylaw for more information.
 A printable Application Form is also available.

 The requirements for the Building Permit Application vary depending on the type of build.
-If unfamiliar with the process, it is helpful to work with a designer or someone familiar with the process to build your first home.
-A general list of Building Permit Requirements can be found here however the Development Services Team can request additional documents as needed.
+If unfamiliar with the process, it is helpful to work with a designer or someone familiar with the process of building.
+A general list of Building Permit Requirements can be found here however the Development Services Team may request additional documents as deemed necessary.

 Upon submitting the Building Permit Application, the City of Revelstoke will request an intake fee which will cover the initial review of the application.
 Once the Planners and Engineers as well as the Building Official have reviewed the application, the applicant will be contacted by the Clerks to release the Permit and pay the final fees.
 Only then may the Applicant begin their build.

 Upon picking up the Permit and related documents, the applicant will receive a list of required inspections.
 The cost of these inspections are included in the Building Permit Fees and the applicant or contractor can call the office to book relevant Building Inspections.
 A general list of required inspections and instructions to book can be found here.